connorharkness95/rp-puppetcontrol-training/README.md

 See [rap-terraform-puppetserver](https://gitlab.et-scm.com/tio/rap-terraform-puppetserver) for details about deploying a new Puppet Server.

 ## Usage
-1. Create a new empty repository (rap-puppetcontrol-testing).
+1. Create a new empty repository (e.g. rap-puppetcontrol-testing).
 2. Make a bare clone of the puppet control skeleton repository.
 ```
 git clone --bare git@gitlab.et-scm.com:tio/rap-puppetcontrol-skeleton.git